Badgerati/Pode/docs/Tutorials/Routes/Async/Utilities/Progress.md

 ---

-### Get-PodeAsyncProgress
+### Get-PodeAsyncRouteProgress

-The `Get-PodeAsyncProgress` function retrieves the current progress of an asynchronous route in Pode.
+The `Get-PodeAsyncRouteProgress` function retrieves the current progress of an asynchronous route in Pode.
 It allows you to check the progress of a running asynchronous task.

 **Note**: This function can only be used inside an AsyncRoute scriptblock.
 Using it outside of that context will generate an exception.